Health-focused Management

 • Promoted countermeasures for pregnant employees and those with chronic diseases.

-• Messages from the Chairman, the President, and General Manager of the Health Management Department.
+• Shared messages and health information from the Chairman, the President, and General Manager of the Health Management Department.

 • Started an online fitness program.